 Fail to slow cognitive decline when supplemented with other B vitamins

-This study is a big one, both in size & subject matter, so let me give a little back story first before we get into the results:
+This study is a big one, both in size and subject matter, so let me give a little back story first before we get into the results:

-- 409 men & women with mild-moderate Alzheimer’s were observed
+- 409 men and women with mild-moderate Alzheimer’s were observed

-- Prior to the study, the men & women were observed to have normal B Vitamin & homocysteine levels.
+- Prior to the study, the men and women were observed to have normal B Vitamin and homocysteine levels.

-Enhance subjective mood & performance in healthy males
+Enhance subjective mood and performance in healthy males

-Here’s a study on non-elderly, healthy males, 215 in total between 30 to 55 years of age, that observed the effects of a high-dose B-vitamin complex coupled with vitamin C + minerals on subjective mood & mental performance.
-Throughout a 33-day treatment period, the vitamin/mineral group & placebo group were tested on various subjective measures of mood & stress, as well as various task-related measures on cognitive performance.
+Here’s a study on non-elderly, healthy males, 215 in total between 30 to 55 years of age, that observed the effects of a high-dose B-vitamin complex coupled with vitamin C + minerals on subjective mood and mental performance.
+Throughout a 33-day treatment period, the vitamin/mineral group and placebo group were tested on various subjective measures of mood and stress, as well as various task-related measures on cognitive performance.
 By the end of the trial period, the vitamin/mineral group seemed to show significant improvement over placebo with regards to ratings of stress, mental health, vigor, cognitive performance, and mental processing.

 While this doesn’t necessarily point to B6 as the primary cause for all of these benefits, it still offers good news to the users planning on supplementing B6 in a multivitamin format.